wurthless-elektroniks/RGH1.3/install_ext3_xenon.md

-# EXT+3 installation, Xenon and Elpis boards
+# EXT+3 installation, Xenon and Elpis boards, 2-wire and 1-wire methods

 ## An important note about southbridges